smaht-dac/smaht-pipeline-utils/docs/deploy_pipeline.rst

 .. code-block:: bash

   # Set the namespace of the target environment
-  #   e.g., cgap-wolf
+  #   e.g., smaht-wolf
   export ENV_NAME=

   # Set the bucket used to store the worklow description files
-  #   e.g., cgap-biotest-main-application-tibanna-cwls
+  #   e.g., smaht-wolf-application-tibanna-cwls
   export WFL_BUCKET=

   # Set the path to the keypair file with the portal credential
   export KEYDICTS_JSON=~/.cgap-keys.json

-  # Set up project and institution
+  # Set up consortia and submission centers
-  #   Project and institution need to correspond to metadata present on the portal
+  #   consortia and submission_centers need to correspond to metadata present on the portal
-  #   e.g., cgap-core and hms-dbmi
+  #   e.g., ['smaht'] and ['smaht_dac']
-  export PROJECT=
+  export CONSORTIA=
-  export INSTITUTION=
+  export SUBMISSION_CENTERS=

   # If running sentieon code,
   #   specify the address for the server that validate the software license